-The School of Medicine does not consider re-sit applicants who achieve the required grades over the normal two year period.
+The School of Medicine and Dentistry does not consider re-sit applicants who achieve the required grades over the normal two year period.

 If I do not meet the minimum academic entry requirements but offer or exceed the correct tariff points, can I apply?